Terms and conditions

 As a lender, you are obliged to follow these conditions, including our lending rules.

 You may only rent out your own assets, which you have the right to rent out.

 It is your responsibility as a lender to ensure that the rented asset works according to what is stated in the advertisement, as well as at the request of the borrower to assist with any challenges.

 Before each transfer of an asset, the asset must be thoroughly cleaned, including, if possible, sanitized in accordance with applicable rules.

 If a borrower does not return the item, the non-delivery is considered theft.
-In the case of theft, the case will be handed over to the local police and user access to WeUse will be suspended, including the blocking from withdrawal.
+In the case of theft, the case will be handed over to the local police and user access to WeUse will be suspended.
 WeUse will continuously develop functionality to facilitate safe rental, including functionality for reminding the borrower to hand back, reminding the lender to decide whether the asset has been duly returned.

 Obligations of the borrower